dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-hybrid-clusters.md

 title: "Deploy to hybrid Linux/Windows Kubernetes clusters"
 linkTitle: "Hybrid clusters"
 weight: 60000
-description: "How to run Dapr apps on Kubernetes clusters with windows nodes"
+description: "How to run Dapr apps on Kubernetes clusters with Windows nodes"
 ---

-Dapr supports running on kubernetes clusters with windows nodes.
+Dapr supports running on Kubernetes clusters with Windows nodes.
 You can run your Dapr microservices exclusively on Windows, exclusively on Linux, or a combination of both.
 This is helpful to users who may be doing a piecemeal migration of a legacy application into a Dapr Kubernetes cluster.

 Kubernetes uses a concept called node affinity so that you can denote whether you want your application to be launched on a Linux node or a Windows node.
 When deploying to a cluster which has both Windows and Linux nodes, you must provide affinity rules for your applications, otherwise the Kubernetes scheduler might launch your application on the wrong type of node.